dbbs-lab/bsb-core/docs/source/guides/connection-type.rst

 Using more than one label
 -------------------------
-If under ``connection_types`` more than one label has been specified, it is possible to chose if the labels must be used serially or can mixed, by including a new attribute ``mix_labels``.
+If under ``connection_types`` more than one label has been specified, it is possible to choose whether the labels must be used serially or in a mixed way, by including a new attribute ``mix_labels``.
 For instance:

 .. code-block:: json